Who LiraLora is for

 Teams get value when continuity becomes shared instead of living in scattered notes and half-remembered decisions.
 LiraLora is designed to help teams work from the same project truth with less handoff friction.

 These are the first strong fits, not the ceiling.
-The bigger product arc is expanding into adjacent workflow families that benefit from the same shared core: guided orchestration, durable memory, user learning, and replayable refinement.
+The product is expanding into adjacent workflow families that benefit from the same shared core: guided orchestration, durable memory, user learning, and replayable refinement.

 See the product in context: